-Second digit denotes the semester during which the course unit is offered (if a course unit is offered in both semesters, then X is assigned to the second digit).
+Second digit denotes the semester during which the course unit is offered (if a course unit is offered in bothsemesters, then X is assigned to the second digit).

 Third digit denotes a serial number assigned to the course unit by the department/ academic unit.
 Last digit stands for the credit rating of the course unit (For credits above 9, a sign X is assigned).

-Subject area (Department/ Unit/Faculty)
+Three letter prefix Subject area (Department/ Unit/Faculty)

-Aquaculture and Fisheries
+AQF Aquaculture and Fisheries

-Food Science and Technology
+FST Food Science and Technology

-Livestock and Avian Sciences
+LAS Livestock and Avian Sciences

-Applied Nutrition
+NTN Applied Nutrition

-Faculty of Livestock, Fisheries and Nutrition
+LFN Faculty of Livestock, Fisheries and Nutrition

-English Language Teaching Unit
+ELT English Language Teaching Unit

-Career Guidance Unit
+CGU Career Guidance Unit

-Example: AQF 1214 is a course unit of 4 credits offered by the Department of Aquaculture and Fisheries in Semester 2 of Level 1 with a serial number of 1.
+Example: AQF 1214 is a course unit of 4 credits offered by the Department of Aquaculture and Fisheries inSemester 2 of Level 1 with a serial number of 1.
 (See the above code)